um-grex/grex-docs/content/english/specific-soft/jupyter-notebook.md

 After logging on to Grex as usual, issue the following __salloc__ command to start an [interactive job](running-jobs/interactive-jobs):

 {{< highlight bash >}}
-salloc --partition=compute --nodes=1 --ntasks-per-node=2 --time=0-3:00:00
+salloc --partition=skylake --nodes=1 --ntasks-per-node=2 --time=0-3:00:00
 {{< /highlight >}}

-It should give you a command prompt on a compute node.
+The above should give you a command prompt on a compute node.
 You may change some parameters like __partition__, __time__, ... etc to fit your needs.
 Then, make sure that a Python module is loaded and jupyter is installed, either in the Python or in a virtualenv, let's start a notebook server, using an arbitrary port 8765.
 If the port is already in use, pick another number.

-> Note that a desired Python module must be loaded, and corresponding virtialenv must be activated as per above to access the jupyter-notebook command!
+> Note that a desired Python module must be loaded, and corresponding virtualenv must be activated as per above to access the jupyter-notebook command!

 {{< highlight bash >}}
 jupyter-notebook --ip 0.0.0.0 --no-browser --port 8765